-A business cannot require a consumer to create an account in order to opt-out.12 It may, however, present consumers with the choice to opt-out of sales for certain uses of personal information, but not others, in response to an opt-out request, as long as a global option to opt-out of the sale of all personal information is more prominently presented than the other choices.13
+A business cannot require a consumer to create an account in order to opt-out.
+It may, however, present consumers with the choice to opt-out of sales for certain uses of personal information, but not others, in response to an opt-out request, as long as a global option to opt-out of the sale of all personal information is more prominently presented than the other choices.

 When an opt-out request is received, a business must comply with a request to opt-out "as soon as feasibly possible, but no later than 15 business days from the date the business receives the request."
 If a business sells a consumer's personal information to any third parties after the consumer submits their request but before the business complies with that request, it must notify those third parties that the consumer has exercised their right to opt-out and direct them not to sell that consumer's information.
-15

 A business that sells consumers' personal information must ensure that its customer service representatives are aware of consumers' right to opt-out and how to exercise that right.
 The regulations more broadly require that all individuals responsible for handling consumer inquiries about the business's privacy practices or the business's compliance with the CCPA "be informed of all of the requirements in the CCPA and these regulations and how to direct consumers to exercise their rights under the CCPA and these regulations."
-17 the information is not used for any other purpose.
-19 Conversely, information maintained for record-keeping purposes may not be used for any other purpose "except as reasonably necessary for the business to review and modify its processes for compliance with the CCPA" and the CCPA's implementing regulations, and may not be shared with any third party "except as necessary to comply with a legal obligation."20

 A business must also maintain records of consumer requests made pursuant to the CCPA, and how it responded to those requests, for at least 24 months.
-18 Maintaining these records will not be deemed a violation of the CCPA where

-18Cal.
+Maintaining these records will not be deemed a violation of the CCPA where the information is not used for any other purpose.
+Conversely, information maintained for record-keeping purposes may not be used for any other purpose "except as reasonably necessary for the business to review and modify its processes for compliance with the CCPA" and the CCPA's implementing regulations, and may not be shared with any third party "except as necessary to comply with a legal obligation."

+Cal.
 Code Regs. § 999.317(b).
 The records may be maintained "in a ticket or log format provided that the ticket or log includes the date of request, nature of request, manner in which the request was made, the

 Additional recordkeeping requirements are imposed on businesses that process large volumes of consumer information.
 Specifically, a business "that knows or reasonably should know that it, alone or in combination, buys, receives for the business's commercial purposes, sells, or shares for commercial purposes the personal information of 10,000,000 or more consumers in a calendar year" must compile metrics on the number of requests for information, requests to delete information, and requests to opt-out of sales, for the prior calendar year, and disclosure these metrics in its Privacy Policy or on its website, by July 1 of every calendar year.
-It must also "[e]stablish, document, and comply with a training policy to ensure that all individudate of the business's response, the nature of the response, and the basis for the denial of the request if the request is denied in whole or in part."
-Id. § 999.317(c).
+It must also "[e]stablish, document, and comply with a training policy to ensure that all individu-

+Cal.
+Code Regs. § 999.317(e).